Organised ice hockey has been played in Australia for over a CENTURY.

 When the Olympic Council did not recognise the second association in Victoria, it planned instead to pool its resources with similar bodies in Tasmania and Sydney to form a "National League".
 It imported overseas stars to increase the sport's appeal and gate revenue, the way Jimmy Bendrodt had done in 1938.
 Many notable Internationals arrived, including a few of Europe's pre-war hockey elite, but the idea again fizzled out, and with it the many juniors who had begun the fledgling sport in Tasmania.

-In 1950, Alwyn Smart and Syd Tange discussed the prospect of a Junior Interstate Competition during a Goodall Cup series in Melbourne.
-Smart was manager of the St Moritz rink and president of Pirates IHC in Melbourne, while Tange was then Secretary of the NSW Association.
+In 1950, Alwyn Stuart and Syd Tange discussed the prospect of a Junior Interstate Competition during a Goodall Cup series in Melbourne.
+Stuart was manager of the St Moritz rink and president of Pirates IHC in Melbourne, while Tange was then Secretary of the NSW Association.
 The controlling bodies approved, and New South Wales played Victoria during the Goodall Cup series at St Moritz on July 27th, 1951.
 It was a drawn match, 2-2, and Stamina Apparel Co donated the Stamina Trophy for the competition.
 Melbourne continued on with its junior program under the guidance of hard-hitting defenseman, Ken Pawsey, who became a member of the first Australian Olympic Team.

 Incredibly, all hockey in Sydney lapsed after the Glaciarium closed in 1955, until intense lobbying of a local Council resulted in the Prince Alfred Park ice rink opening in Chalmers Street, Surrey Hills on June 2nd, 1959.
 The new open-air rink was managed by John Caruana who had run the old Glaciarium since 1948, and Sports Stadium Brighton in England, home ice to the ENLs Brighton Tigers IHC for 30 years, over which time it gained a reputation as one of the biggest sporting and entertainment venues in England.
 He was also associated with Earl’s Court, aka the Empress Hall, a major ice rink and entertainment arena in London with a capacity of seven thousand.